DataDog/integrations-extras/anecdote/README.md

 4. You are redirected to the Anecdote login page.
 Log in with your Anecdote credentials.

 5. Once you are signed into Anecdote, navigate to the Integrations section.
-   - Once signed in, navigate to the Integrations section within your Anecdote account.

 6. **Find the Datadog integration**
    - In the Integrations section, search for and select the Datadog integration.